 Although Dr. Genalo has accomplished many things throughout his career, he humbly stated that the highlight of his career has always been teaching class and interacting with students.
 A few professional highlights have included receiving the title of University Professor in 2009 and being elected as a Fellow of the American Society for Engineering Education (ASEE).
 The University Professorship recognizes faculty members whose professional work has focused upon affecting positive, significant institutional change at Iowa State.
 The fellowship in ASEE recognizes outstanding contributions to engineering or engineering technology education.

 Since Dr. Genalo has been at Iowa State for 46 years, it is evident that he has a love for this university.
 What draws someone to stay in one place for so many years?
 His answer, “Iowa State and the Midwest are very different from where I grew up in New York City.
 The whole atmosphere is different.”
 He continued, “We hear it in recruiting events.
-Andrea and Pat [MSE Academic Advisers] could tell you that the parents will come and say ‘everyone was so welcoming!’
+Andrea and Pat [MSE Academic Advisors] could tell you that the parents will come and say ‘everyone was so welcoming!’
 They feel like they’ve been greeted and treated like a guest.
 It’s just a different place.”

 Dr. Genalo spoke highly of Iowa State and the students here too.
 He said, “I hear it often from employers.
 They obviously hire students from other schools, but Iowa State students are just different.
 The employers like the work ethic and the talent that the students show.
 Go to the career fair.
 It’s the biggest career fair in the country because they want Iowa State Engineers.
 Iowa State might not come in first place in sporting events, but the fans are still rowdier than the schools that are winning.
 There’s some sort of loyalty amongst the alums that they don’t see at other universities.”

 Dr. Genalo has a deep appreciation for Iowa State and that appreciation is reciprocated.
-A close friend and colleague, Andrea Klocke, Materials Science and Engineering Academic Adviser, said, “As early as my first semester working in MSE, I started hearing comments from students at our commencement reception about the ways Larry Genalo inspired them to be materials engineering students.
+A close friend and colleague, Andrea Klocke, Materials Science and Engineering Academic Advisor, said, “As early as my first semester working in MSE, I started hearing comments from students at our commencement reception about the ways Larry Genalo inspired them to be materials engineering students.
 Every comment ended with sentiments like ‘best decision ever,’ ‘I never looked back,’ and ‘Thank you, Dr. Genalo!’
 I started to understand why students hold Larry in such high regard, crediting him with inspiring their educational path in a way that stretches well beyond the classroom setting.
 Year after year, graduate after graduate would repeat the same accolades as they thought about what helped bring them to the moment of graduation.
 Ten years later, as I reflect on my own path in MSE with Larry as my supervisor and mentor, I feel so lucky to have been able to learn from a man whose wisdom (and humor!) inspired countless students and colleagues in his tenure at ISU.”

 Dr. Kristen Constant, Department of Materials Science and Engineering Chair, said, “I’m sad that I won’t be able to enjoy Larry’s humor and benefit from his unwavering support of the students, the department and me on a daily basis.
 The department and the university are much better for all Larry’s years of dedication and effort.
 I always knew that when I came up with complex solutions – he could always counter with a question ‘How about this simple one?’”